 is below the poverty level.
 Since this finding is consistent throughout most of the City and is consistent with what would be expected in a rural area, it supports that this is not a result of a fair housing issue.
-This was further verified by City staff, especially the City Housing Authority comparing these differently status areas to the City's Zoning Map and aerial imagery.
+This was further verified by staff comparing these differently status areas to the City's Zoning Map and aerial imagery.